-To back up system data, perform a data dump to save all system memory to the hard disk.
+To back up system data, complete the following two procedures.

+- 1 Perform a data dump to save all system memory to the hard disk. - 2 Perform a ABKO (attended backup) to save the database to a spare set of floppy disks.